bob-zil/For-spider/README.md

 # birthday-card

-This the the birthday card that i did for someone that focus on her exam !!!
+This the the birthday card that i did for someone  !!!